-Unitholders who are not exempt from tax under Part I of the Tax Act will generally be required to include in their income for a particular taxation year such part of the Fund's net income and the taxable portions of the Fund's net realized capital gains for tax purposes for the year as was paid or has become payable to them in that particular taxation year, notwithstanding that any such amount is reinvested in additional Units of the Fund (see "Summary of Trust Agreement - Distribution of Income and Capital and Capital Gains to Unitholders" and "Manner of Payment").
-In certain cases, the Fund may apply net capital losses or non-capital losses from prior taxation years to reduce its net taxable income, thereby effectively permitting such amounts to be distributed as capital to Unitholders.
+Unitholders who are not exempt from tax under Part I of the Tax Act will generally be required to include in their income for a particular taxation year such part of the Fund's net income and the taxable portion of the Fund's net realized capital gains for tax purposes for the year as was paid or has become payable to them in that particular taxation year, notwithstanding that any such amount is reinvested in additional Units of the Fund (see "Summary of Trust Agreement - Distribution of Income and Capital and Capital Gains to Unitholders" and "Manner of Payment").
+In certain cases, the Fund may apply net capital losses or non-capital losses from prior taxation years to reduce its income or capital gains.
 In certain circumstances, losses in the Fund could be restricted, and therefore would be unavailable to shelter capital gains and income.